DingweiWangISU/Transformer-Overloading-Evaluation-Tool/README.md

-# Transformer-Overloading-Evaluation-Tool
+# ISU EPRC Transformer Overloading Evaluation Tool

-This documentation provides usage instructions for the transformer overloading evaluation algorithm with selected heat pump and EV penetration levels.
+The Transformer Overloading Evaluation Tool provides guidance for identifying transformers that would overload based on existing transformer and customer information given specified heat pump (HP) and electric vehicle (EV) pentration levels.

 ## Data Preparation: You need to prepare 2 Excel files in the “.xlsx” extension:
     1. AMI_Data.xlsx